-KRS 160.291; KRS 161.158 KRS 336.134 702 KAR 1:035; OAG 72-802 RELATED POLICY:

-03.124

-LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-PERSONNEL 03.1231

-- CERTIFIED PERSONNEL -

-Personal Leave

-NUMBER OF DAYS

-Full-time certified employees shall be entitled to two (2) days of personal leave with pay each school year.

-Persons employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest one-half (1/2)1/2 day.
+KRS 160.291; KRS 161.158; KRS 336.134 702 KAR 1:035; OAG 72-802 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL A03.1231 - CERTIFIED PERSONNEL - Personal Leave NUMBER OF DAYS Full-time certified employees shall be entitled to three (3) days of personal leave with pay each school year.
+Persons employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest one-half(1/2)4/2 day.
 Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized personal leave days equivalent to their normal working day.

-APPROVAL

-The Superintendent or designee must approve the leave date, but no reasons shall be required for the leave.
+APPROVAL The Superintendent or designee must approve the leave date, but no reasons shall be required for the leave.
 Approval shall be contingent upon the availability of qualified substitute employees.
 Those employees making earliest application shall be given preference.

-RESTRICTIONS

-Except with the approval of the Superintendent, personal leave will not be granted on the day before or the day after a scheduled holiday.

-STATEMENTAFFIDAVIT

-Employees taking personal leave must file a personal statement affidavit stating that the leave was personal in nature.

-ACCUMULATION

-On June 30, personal leave days not taken during the current school year shall be transferred and credited to the employee's accumulated sick leave account.
+RESTRICTIONS - 1.
+No more than 10% of the certified staff or two (2) certified employees per building (whichever is greater) may take personal leave on a given day. - Unless otherwise approved by the Superintendent, personal leave shall not be taken on the day before or after a holiday, a professional development day, an unscheduled day, KEA, or during the first or last two (2) weeks of the school year. - Personal days are not to be scheduled on days immediately before or immediately after regularly scheduled breaks during the school year.
+STATEMENT AFFIDAVIT Employees taking personal leave must file a personal statement affidavit-on their return to work stating that the leave was personal in nature.
+ACCUMULATION On June 30 of each year, personal leave days not taken during the current school year shall be transferred and credited to the employee's sick leave account.
 REFERENCE: